 It’s key to identify patterns of behaviour when looking for fraud.
 There may be an individual whose claims are consistently much higher than the rest of the workforce.
 Or perhaps their claims are constantly over the allocated limit.
 In these circumstances, it’s wise to investigate further.

 It’s not just patterns that can serve as an identifier, there may be standout anomalies too.
 For example, a claim could be unusually high, take place at an odd time, have an ambiguous description, or be submitted by a non-regular claimant.
 If anything appears to be out of the norm, this may be a warning sign.

 Top 5 tips for tackling expense fraud

 Expense fraud prevention is an essential component of risk management.
-Here are five actions finance teams can take to protect against this threat:
+And there are specific actions/behaviours finance teams can incorporate to protect against this threat.